 Changes in traffic

-If you notice a drop in traffic (clicks and conversions) after turning on Conversion Optimiser, there could be a few things going on:
+If you notice a drop in traffic (clicks and conversions) after turning on Conversion Optimiser, then there could be a few things going on:

 - Your CPA bid might be too low.
-If you're using a Target CPA bid, compare your bid to the historical average CPA of your campaign.
-If your bid is significantly below your historical average CPA, your Target CPA may not be attainable while maintaining reasonable levels of traffic, and you should consider raising your bid.
+If you're using a Target CPA bid, then compare your bid to the historical average CPA of your campaign.
+If your bid is significantly below your historical average CPA, then your Target CPA may not be attainable while maintaining reasonable levels of traffic, and you should consider raising your bid.

 - Instead of conversions, you may be looking at clicks or impressions.
 Because Conversion Optimiser aims to get you more conversions by avoiding traffic that doesn't result in conversions, you may see a decrease in impressions or clicks while increasing the number of conversions.